Intrinsic nonlinear conductivities induced by the quantum metric

-We calculate the second-order NL current within the framework of the quantum kinetic theory {for the density matrix}~\cite{Culcer_17_QKT,Sekine_CA2017, Aversa_PRB1995,khurgin_APL1995,Sipe_PRB2000,glazov_PR2014,juan_PRR2020,watanabe_PRX2021_chiral,gao_PRR2021_intrinsic}.
-Our quantum kinetic theory based treatment of the electric field interaction in the length gauge provides a complete picture of the NL responses, as summarized in Fig.~\ref{fig_0}. {This approach includes NL electric field corrections to electron dynamics, which is missed in methods combining the first-order equation of motion of the charge carriers with the non-equilibrium distribution function \cite{lahiri_PRB2021_nonlinear}.} The intrinsic conductivity defined in Eq.~\eqref{NL_QMD} vanishes in the presence of either spatial inversion symmetry ($\mathcal P$) or time-reversal symmetry ($\mathcal T$).
+We calculate the second-order NL current within the framework of the quantum kinetic theory for the density matrix~\cite{Culcer_17_QKT,Sekine_CA2017, Aversa_PRB1995,khurgin_APL1995,Sipe_PRB2000,glazov_PR2014,juan_PRR2020,watanabe_PRX2021_chiral,gao_PRR2021_intrinsic}.
+Our quantum kinetic theory based treatment of the electric field interaction in the length gauge provides a complete picture of the NL responses, as summarized in Fig.~\ref{fig_0}.
+This approach includes NL electric field corrections to electron dynamics, which is missed in methods combining the first-order equation of motion of the charge carriers with the non-equilibrium distribution function \cite{lahiri_PRB2021_nonlinear}.
+The intrinsic conductivity defined in Eq.~\eqref{NL_QMD} vanishes in the presence of either spatial inversion symmetry ($\mathcal P$) or time-reversal symmetry ($\mathcal T$).
 This can be verified from the explicit form of Eq.~\eqref{NL_QMD}.
 In the presence of either $\mathcal T$-symmetry or $\mathcal P$-symmetry, the energy dispersion is an even function of the momentum while the band resolved quantum metric satisfies $ \mathcal{G}^{bc}_{mp}(-\bm k)=\mathcal{G}^{bc}_{mp}(\bm k)$.
 This combines to make Eq.~\eqref{NL_QMD} identically zero.
-Therefore, for the finite BCPL conductivity, both $\mathcal T$ and $\mathcal P$ must be broken.
-We emphasize that the {BCPL conductivity} is accompanied by the extrinsic NL Drude contribution.
+Therefore, for the finite BCPD conductivity, both $\mathcal T$ and $\mathcal P$ must be broken.